Pittsburgh IVC Filters Injury Attorney

 Retrievable IVC filters were designed for patients who suffer from blood clots in their lungs, otherwise known as pulmonary embolism, and who are unable to take anticoagulant (anti-blood clot) medication.
 The device acts as a “grabber” that gathers clotting blood and prevents it from entering the patient’s lungs.

 When a doctor diagnoses that a patient is unable to use anticoagulant medication, the patient has the retrievable IVC filter placed into the inferior vena cava.
 The inferior vena cava is the principal vein that pumps to the heart from a person’s lower extremities.
-When physicians deem the risk of blood clot to be likely inevitable, they will often use a retrievable IVC filter to protect the patient.
+When physicians deem the risk of a blood clots to be likely inevitable, they will often use a retrievable IVC filter to protect the patient.

 Retrievable IVC filters are not a new idea and have been in use since the late seventies.
 If the first few years IVC filters were available to surgeons, on a few thousand procedures were done.
 Today, nearly two hundred thousand are done each year in the United States alone.